ChristianBelloni/new_rules_uniffi/README.md

 Starlark implementation for Mozilla's [uniffi]("https://github.com/mozilla/uniffi-rs") project

+# Warning
+This repo is in early stages of development and breaking changes will be frequent.
+DO NOT USE in production

 ## Overview

 rules_uniffi enables you to write a single rust library and export ready-to-use bindings in kotlin and swift.